aniketdhage1508/Subject_DSML/README.md

-# Welcome to the Machine Learning Repository!
+# Welcome to the Data Science & Machine Learning Repository!

 ## About

-Welcome to our Machine Learning Repository, your gateway to the captivating world of artificial intelligence, data science, and predictive analytics.
-Dive deep into the realms of machine learning with our curated collection of cutting-edge projects, insightful lab assignments, and captivating mini-projects.
+Welcome to our Data Science & Machine Learning Repository, your gateway to the captivating world of artificial intelligence, data science, and predictive analytics.
+Dive deep into the realms of data science & machine learning with our curated collection of cutting-edge projects, insightful lab assignments, and captivating mini-projects.

 ## What's Inside?